Optimisation-Free Recursive QAOA for the Binary Paint Shop Problem: Results

-To better understand the effects of unoptimal QAOA parameters, we added variation to optimised parameters to observe the effects on performance, with results shown in Figure~\ref{fig:param_variance_comparisons}.
-Using the same experimental settings used for Figure~\ref{fig:algorithm_performance_comparisons}, The data are calculated for various standard deviations by initially obtaining QAOA parameters through optimisation, then adding a variation that is sampled from a normal distribution with the specified standard deviation.
+To better understand the effects of unoptimal QAOA parameters, we added variation to optimised parameters to observe the effects on performance, with results shown in Fig.~\ref{fig:param_variance_comparisons}.
+Using the same simulation settings used for Fig.~\ref{fig:algorithm_performance_comparisons}, The data are calculated for various standard deviations by initially obtaining QAOA parameters through optimisation, then adding a variation that is sampled from a normal distribution with the specified standard deviation.
 For RQAOA, parameters are varied at each reduction step by resampling.
 Each data point is averaged over 100 random BPSP instances for each car body count.
 The vertical lines are the standard deviations of displacements between QAOAKit parameters and optimised, calculated over all instances, and all reduction steps for RQAOA.
 The data shows that RQAOA is less sensitive to parameter variation than QAOA, indicating a form of noise robustness in the parameters.
-We suspect that RQAOA also has a level of robustness to quantum device noise as well, however we have not directly tested that in these experiments.
+We suspect that RQAOA also has a level of robustness to quantum device noise as well, however that was not directly tested for in these simulations.
 The data also shows that the variation caused by QAOAKit is comfortably within the region where RQAOA gives optimal results.
 As the problem size increases up to 14 car bodies, we observe no notable changes to the performance in relation to the amount of parameter variation.
 However, the QAOAKit variations for RQAOA, shown by blue vertical lines, appear to decrease for increasing problem sizes.
 This is likely because the QAOAKit deviation from optimal is largest for small graphs that are highly irregular, while larger BPSP instances have lower proportions of RQAOA reduction steps with Ising graphs that fall in this regime.
 We suspect that this will eventually begin to increase again for large problem sizes due to the extrapolation precision of QAOAKit being limited by data obtained on relatively small problem graphs.
-Additionally, for all problem sizes used in this experiment, we find that RQAOA gives optimal solutions.
+Additionally, for all problem sizes used in these simulations, we observe that RQAOA produces optimal solutions.
 For large enough problem sizes where RQAOA no longer consistently gives optimal solutions, it is possible that this noise robust region will no longer appear.
 Although, for such large problems, we believe that the performance of RQAOA with QAOAKit precomputed parameters will remain superior to QAOA, even with optimised parameters.